John Hibbard (cricketer): Cricket

-Hibbard had a reputation as a good wicket-keeper playing for sides in the Chatham area whilst on leave, and is known to have played for Rochester Cricket Club amongst others.
-In 1893, whilst on leave from service at Pembroke Dock, he was called into the Kent county side and played in four matches, including two in the County Championship.
+Hibbard had a reputation as a good wicket-keeper playing in the Chatham area whilst on leave, and is known to have played for Rochester Cricket Club amongst others.
+In 1893, whilst on leave from service at Pembroke Dock, he was called into the Kent county team and played in four matches, including two in the County Championship.
 He made his county debut against Gloucestershire at Bristol in early June, scoring two runs and taking three catches on debut.
-After playing against MCC at Lord's, he played twice towards the end of June at Gravesend, once in the Championship against Middlesex before playing his final match for the side against the touring Australians.
+After playing against Marylebone Cricket Club (MCC) at Lord's, he played twice towards the end of June at Gravesend, once in the Championship against Middlesex before playing his final match against the touring Australians.

 Unable to play again for the county due to his naval service―Hibbard spent most of the period between May 1894 and September 1897 at sea―he scored a total of 19 first-class runs, with two scores of seven runs his best efforts with the bat.
 He took ten catches and Wisden commented that he had kept wickets in "good style" in the 1894 edition.